annapasca/neuropype/ephypype/neuropype_ephy.rst

 * MEG/EEG data pre-processing and cleaning by an automatic removal of eyes and heart related artifacts
 * sensor or source-level connectivity analyses

-The ephypype package provides the main pipelines in the :ref:`pipelines`:
+The neuropype_ephy package provides the main pipelines in the :ref:`pipelines`:

 * the :ref:`preproc_meeg` runs the ICA algorithm for an automatic removal of eyes and heart related artefacts
 * the :ref:`source_reconstruction` computes the inverse solution starting from raw/epoched data